andrewcooke/choochoo/docs/impulse.md

 If we look at the FF-Model and current implementations, what problems can we see?
 Where can we improve things?
 What can go wrong?

+#### Arbitrary Form

+The [theory](#theory) section made clear just how arbitrary the FF-Model is.

+How can we make the model more flexible without adding so many parameters it becomes useless?
+Can we replicate the different historical Impulse models by varying a model parameter?

+#### Parameter Fitting

+The model has a bunch of parameters.
+What values should they have?

+Do we need different values for different contexts?
+Do we need OAdifferent values for different sports?
+Or different styles of training?

+Should we change training to reflect the need to measure parameters?
+What kind of measurements should we make?

 #### Heart Rate v Power